Agriculture

 Percent Normal Accumulated Growing Degree Days (PDF 2 MB)

-Total accumulation of Growing Degree Days shows the accumulated Growing Degree Days (GDD) for the period of May 1- May 4, 2024.
-Much of the East, Central and Southwest regions have accumulated more than 10 GDD in the past five days.
+Total accumulation of Growing Degree Days shows the accumulated growing degree days (GDD) for the period of May 1- July 14, 2024.
+Much of the East and Central regions have accumulated more than 675 GDD since May 1.

-Percent Normal Accumulated Growing Degree Days represents the variation of accumulated Growing Degree Days (GDD) from the historical record over a 30-year period from May 1 to 5, 2024.
-The majority of agro-Manitoba has accumulated less than 75% of the 30-year average of GDD.
-A few areas of the Central and Interlake have accumulated over 85% of normal GDD.
+Percent Normal Accumulated Growing Degree Days represents the variation of accumulated Growing Degree Days (GDD) from the historical record over a 30-year period from May 1 to July 14, 2024.
+GDD accumulation is near or below 100% of normal for the majority of Agro-Manitoba.

-Table 5.
-Summary of growing degree days (GDD) and precent deviation from normal in Manitoba's Agricultural Regions.
+Table 3.
+Summary of growing degree days (GDD) and percent deviation from normal in Manitoba's Agricultural Regions.

 Region